AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-complete-review-tasks.md

 ![](images/task-comments-reviewer.png){width="650" align="left"}

 The **Task comments** panel is also accessible to the Author or initiator of the review task, ensuring clear and traceable communication throughout the review process.
-After reviewing the task level feedback, the Author can either request a re-review or close the review task.
+After reviewing the task-level feedback, the Author can either request a re-review or close the review task.
 In both cases, all comments captured during the review process remain available in the **Task comments** panel for reference.